 3 The High Court routes discussed in this chapter are specific to the courts of England and Wales; different rules apply in Scotland and Northern Ireland.
 England and Wales is by far the largest jurisdiction within the United Kingdom in terms of competition cases, and therefore the focus of this chapter.
 The competition-specific collective actions regime before the Competition Appeal Tribunal applies to all of the United Kingdom.

 4 As discussed in more detail below, the representative action route was effectively ruled out in the competition law context in Emerald Supplies Ltd and another v.
 British Airways Plc EWCA 1284, where the Court of Appeal upheld a decision by the English High Court to strike out an attempt by Emerald Supplies to use this form of action to claim damages on behalf of itself and all other direct and indirect purchasers of air cargo services from British Airways allegedly affected by a price-fixing cartel.
-The GLO route has proven unpopular, with only one GLO issued in a competition case at the time of writing (Prentice Ltd/Daimler Chrysler UK Ltd Litigation, 30 April 2001, 2001 Folio 398).
+The GLO route has proven unpopular, with only one GLO issued in a competition case at the time of writing (Prentice Ltd/Daimler Chrysler UK Ltd litigation, 30 April 2001, 2001 Folio 398).

 5 ‘Follow-on’ claims are those based on an infringement decision by the UK Competition and Markets Authority, or, at the time of writing, the European Commission.
-Following the exit of the UK from the European Union (Brexit), after the expiry of transitional arrangements due to end on 31 December 2020, new European Commission infringement decisions may not have a binding effect on the UK courts.
+Following the exit of the UK from the European Union (Brexit), after the expiry of transitional arrangements that ended on 31 December 2020, new European Commission infringement decisions may not have a binding effect on the UK courts.
 However, any such change should not affect claims relating to conduct for which the European Commission had jurisdiction before 31 December 2020, whether the decision is adopted before or after that date.
 Such decisions will remain binding in the UK (Article 95 of the Withdrawal Agreement) and there is therefore likely to be a significant number of existing and future decisions which will continue to affect the UK and provide a basis for follow-on damages claims.
 A detailed consideration of the long-term impact of Brexit on competition litigation in the UK is beyond the scope of this chapter.

 6 i.e., on behalf of named consumers who had taken active steps to ‘opt in’ to joining the claim.